Dealing With Jet Lag

-Crossing several time zones can have a deleterious affect on your energy and capability to perform as a businessperson, or hamper your ability to fully enjoy your vacation destination.
-Fortunately there are several things you can do to minimize the effects of jet lag.
+Crossing several time zones can have a deleterious effect on your energy and capability to perform as a businessperson, or hamper your ability to fully enjoy your vacation destination.
+Fortunately, there are several things you can do to minimize the effects of jet lag.

 Water: The environment on an airplane is very dehydrating, which can seriously affect your body’s ability to function optimally.